 The first feedback of the prototype of the Guardian Eye indicated that the winglets tend to vibrate a lot.
-Those vibrations can increase the stress on the winglet or lead to fatigue failure.
+As it has been showed in this thesis, the junctions between the wings and the winglets are already subjected to significant constrains.
+The effect of those vibrations on the constrains seems interesting to do to confirm that the drone is safe.
 A detailed aerodynamic analysis could also be done to reduce those vibrations.
 For example, a new geometry has been proposed by Martin Masereel in his Master Thesis which consists in reducing the size of the winglets.